DeflateAwning/iris-case/README.md

 ### Case/Plate Versions

 Before the release of the Iris Rev. 5 PCBs, the case parts for Rev. 3 & 4 used the same parts.
-However, with the release of Rev. 5-7 PCBs, the screw holes needed to be relocated to accomodate the wider USB-C port used for interconnect.
+However, with the release of Rev. 5-7 PCBs, the screw holes needed to be relocated to accommodate the wider USB-C port used for interconnect.
 Therefore, new case parts needed to be made to support the newer PCBs.

 The newer case parts are called [Phoenix Edition (PE)](phoenix-edition-PE/), while the older Iris parts are now called [Legacy Edition (LE)](legacy-edition-LE).